-- 5.36 Although Norwich has a thriving tourist industry and is a popular short stay destination, the tourism potential of the River Wensum is largely untapped.
+5.36 Although Norwich has a thriving tourist industry and is a popular short stay destination, there is great potential to maximise the tourism and leisure opportunities offered by the River Wensum.
 Given the wealth of historic properties and cultural venues in the city there is great potential for the city to increase its tourism economy with further investment and promotion, particularly as heritage tourism is one of the most significant draws for inbound visitors to the UK.
-There is also an opportunity to encourage visitors to the Broads to venture into Norwich. - 5.37 Recognition of the river as an asset for tourism and leisure is an integral part of this strategy, and its promotion will complement the other policies and proposals in the strategy with benefits for the local economy, residents and visitors.
-It is important that the river's promotion addresses the needs of all residents of the city and the Greater Norwich area, for example by ensuring that any events and/or trails are accessible to those living in areas with high social deprivation, and those suffering from health inequalities.
+There is also an opportunity to encourage visitors to the Broads to venture into Norwich.

+5.37 Recognition of the river as an asset for tourism and leisure is an integral part of this strategy, and its promotion will complement the other policies and proposals in the strategy with benefits for the local economy, residents and visitors.
+It is important that the river's promotion addresses the needs of all residents of the city and the Greater Norwich area, for example by ensuring that any events and/or trails are accessible to those living in areas with high social deprivation, and those suffering from health inequalities. the river as a leisure and tourism destination and will also raise the profile of the River Wensum Strategy.